Wibble199/FoundryVTT-Terrain-Height-Tools/readme.md

 The first, is the humble '_Line of Sight Ruler_'.
 The ruler behaves similarlly to the standard ruler built in to Foundry.
 You can click and drag between two points, and it will test the line of sight along this line, and highlight any intersections with the terrain.
 You will also see a 'H' number next to either end of the ruler.
 This represents the height of that endpoint.
 You can change this either by using the `+` and `-` keys on your keyboard, or typing values into the config window that appears.

 The second tool is the '_Token Line of Sight_' tool.
 When you click this tool, you will see a config window appear.
 Click on the bullseye icon and then click on a token on the scene, for both the boxes that appear.
 Terrain Height Tools will then draw 3 LoS rays: one from the centre of the first token to the centre of the second; one between the left-most edges of the tokens; and one between the right-most edges.
-The H value of these lines is based on the token's elevation + the token's width; For example a token with an elevation of 3 and a size of 2, the H would be 5.
-This represents the top of the token.
-(Note: I intend to add options to configure how this tool works in future).
+The H value of these lines depends on how the LoS is configured, but it is based on the token's elevation + a modifier multiplied by the token's width (there is no 'vertical height' field for tokens in Foundry, so tokens are assumed to be as tall as they are wide); For example in the default configuration a token with an elevation of 3 and a size of 2, the H would be 5; This represents the top of the token.
+The tool can instead draw the LoS from the middle or the bottom of a token.

 ![Examples of the lines](docs/los-ray-examples.webp)

 When the LoS rays are drawn to the scene, you will see a line drawn from the source point to the target point.
 This line is formatted depending on what state it is in at that point:
 - A solid white line means that the line is not intersecting with anything.
 - A coloured line means that the line is touching or intersecting with some terrain.
 The colour matches the terrain's colour.
-- A solid coloured line means that the ray touches a terrain shape, but does not actually intersect it.
+	- If a coloured line is solid, it means that the ray touches a terrain shape, but does not actually intersect it.
-- A dashed line means that the ray completely intersects a shape.
+	- If a coloured line is dashed, it means that the ray completely intersects a shape.

-It's also worth noting that the ray is calculated in 3D space, so if you see it abruptly stop intersecting a shape part way through, it has likely impacted the top of the shape.
+It's also worth noting that the ray is calculated in 3D space, so if you see it abruptly stop intersecting a shape part way through, it has likely impacted the top or bottom of the shape.

 ### Configuring Terrain Types